yiwenwang-ms/microsoft-graph-docs/api-reference/beta/includes/snippets/csharp/update-educationoutcome-csharp-snippets.md

 GraphServiceClient graphClient = new GraphServiceClient( authProvider );

-var educationOutcome = new EducationRubricOutcome
+var educationOutcome = new Microsoft.Graph.EducationRubricOutcome
 {
 	RubricQualityFeedback = new List<RubricQualityFeedbackModel>()
 	{